AlexGagne/haskell-happstack-website/README.md

 - Can output HTML using Blaze-Html with embedded CSS generated using Clay
 - Has access to a MongoDB
+- Connects to the MongoDB and uses it to store data related to a blog/personal website
+- Converts markdown from the database to HTML

 ## TODO

-- Connect to the MongoDB and start using it to store data related to a blog/personal website
+- Make the generated website pretty and usable
 - Look into Javascript generating libraries
-- Make the generated website pretty and usable

 ## Problems with unknown solutions